yum/dnf Curl56 Error but raw curl works

 While less common for this specific error, aggressive firewall rules or antivirus software on your Windows host can sometimes interfere with WSL’s network traffic, especially for established or persistent connections.

-• Configure Exceptions: If this is the cause, you will need to configure your security software to allow traffic from WSL or for the specific ports and destinations used by dnf.
+dnf updatecan help rule this out.
+Remember to re-enable them afterward. - Configure Exceptions: If this is the cause, you will need to configure your security software to allow traffic from WSL or for the specific ports and destinations used by

 6. WSL Networking Specifics